 Guaranteed acceptance life insurance for seniors

 Some life insurance companies specifically target senior citizens for guaranteed acceptance life insurance, and it’s easy to see why.
 After all, seniors are older and present a higher level of risk.
 They’re also more likely to have health conditions that make buying other types of life insurance cost prohibitive.

 You’ll usually find that guaranteed acceptance life insurance policies for seniors provide a small death benefit and charge relatively high premiums.
 As an example, AIG offers guaranteed life insurance coverage with death benefit amounts that range from $5,000 to $25,000 for seniors who are ages 50 to 80.
-While there’s no medical exam, the policies are expensive — with AIG, a 71-year-old woman could get $25,000 in guaranteed acceptance life insurance for $229.56 per month.
+While there’s no medical exam, the policies are expensive — with AIG, a 71-year-old woman could get $25,000 in guaranteed acceptance life insurance for about $220 per month.

 Some companies offer final expense life insurance (also called burial insurance), which is another type of guaranteed issue coverage for seniors.
 With burial insurance, the death benefit is usually just enough to cover funeral costs and final expenses, yet seniors can get a policy without a medical exam.

 Another type of guaranteed life insurance is guaranteed whole life insurance.
 Again, coverage is guaranteed with this type of insurance, meaning you can get approved without a medical exam.
 But as a result, the death benefit for guaranteed whole life insurance tends to be low, and premiums can be on the higher end.